alxshelepenok/lumen/content/posts/2024-09-19--Architectures-Compared-For-AI-Supported-Development/index.md

 tags:
   - "Software"
   - "AI"
-description: "SwiftUI Architectures TCA and MV are compared for ease of use when coding with AI Assisted Coding using Cursor IDE"
+description: "SwiftUI Architectures TCA and MV are compared for ease of use when coding with AI-Assisted Coding using Cursor IDE"
 ---

 # About

-A comparison between the super simple [Model View (MV)](https://azamsharp.com/2023/02/28/building-large-scale-apps-swiftui.html) architecture and the more complex and opinionated [The Composable Architecture (TCA)](https://pointfreeco.github.io/swift-composable-architecture/main/documentation/composablearchitecture) when performing AI Assisted Coding to build a small SwiftUI iOS App.
+A comparison between the super simple [Model View (MV)](https://azamsharp.com/2023/02/28/building-large-scale-apps-swiftui.html) architecture and the more complex and opinionated [The Composable Architecture (TCA)](https://pointfreeco.github.io/swift-composable-architecture/main/documentation/composablearchitecture) when performing AI-Assisted Coding to build a small SwiftUI iOS App.

 # Summary of Findings